MarcoNobody1/practice-Redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+If you want to run this code correctly, you'll have to download node_modules manually, as I'm not uploading the whole folder in this repository.
+This is just a test.

 ## Available Scripts

 In the project directory, you can run: